XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Les utilisateurs mettent en avant plusieurs aspects positifs de la plateforme, notamment :

-• Wide selection of stocks, forex, CFDs, and cryptocurrencies
+• Wide range of products, including stocks, forex, CFDs, and crypto

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :